Play-Training-Certification-Atlanta

 7. Outline research-based play therapy theories that support anxious children

-8. Demonstrate effective communication techniques to engage and build rapport with anxious children and families.
+8. Demonstrate effective play therapy communication techniques to engage and build rapport with anxious children and families.

 9. Demonstrate 5 play therapy interventions that encourage emotional expression and problem-solving.

-10. Discuss how to involve parents, caregivers, and/or other family members as partners to support a child's overall well-being in the therapeutic process
+10. Discuss how to involve parents, caregivers, and/or other family members as partners to support a child's overall well-being in the play therapy process

 11. Discuss the importance of interdisciplinary collaboration